A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Introduction

-The paper \cite{Svensson15} introduced the relaxed problem {\em Local-Connectivity ATSP} and used it to obtain a constant-factor approximation algorithm for unweighted digraphs, and more generally for \emph{node-weighted graphs}, i.e., graphs whose weight function can be written as $w(u,v) = f(u) + f(v)$ for some $f : E \to \R_+$.\footnote{ In \cite{Svensson15}, the definition is slightly different: $w(u,v)=f(u)$ for every $(u,v)\in E$ for a function $f:V\to \R_+$.
-The two definitions are equivalent: by assigning $f(u)=2 h(u)$, the weight of any tour is equal for the weights $w(u,v)=f(u)$ and for the weights $w(u,v)=h(u)+h(v)$.} The Subset Partition Cover problem described in this paper is a more refined version of Local-Connectivity ATSP; the terminology has been changed in order to emphasize the differences between the problems.
+In this paper, we follow an approach more akin to the one by Frieze, Galbiati and Maffioli~\cite{FriezeGM82}.
+Namely, we maintain the Eulerian degree constraints but relax the connectivity requirements, by introducing a problem called {\em Subset Partition Cover}.
+We prove our main theorem using this auxiliary problem. \begin{theorem} There is a polynomial-time algorithm for ATSP that returns a tour of value at most $\finalval$ times the Held--Karp lower bound. \end{theorem} This paper is a joint version of the two conference publications \cite{Svensson15} and \cite{SvenssonTV18}.
+The paper \cite{Svensson15} introduced the relaxed problem {\em Local-Connectivity ATSP} and used it to obtain a constant-factor approximation algorithm for unweighted digraphs, and more generally for \emph{node-weighted graphs}, i.e., graphs whose weight function can be written as $w(u,v) = f(u) + f(v)$ for some $f : V \to \R_+$.\footnote{ In \cite{Svensson15}, the definition is slightly different: $w(u,v)=g(u)$ for every $(u,v)\in E$ for a function $g:V\to \R_+$.
+The two definitions are equivalent: by assigning $g(u)=2 f(u)$, the weight of any tour is equal for the weights $w(u,v)=g(u)$ and for the weights $w(u,v)=f(u)+f(v)$.} The Subset Partition Cover problem described in this paper is a more refined version of Local-Connectivity ATSP; the terminology has been changed in order to emphasize the differences between the problems.

 The publication \cite{SvenssonTV18} proved Theorem~\ref{thm:constantATSP} with an approximation ratio of 5500.
 The significant improvement in the guarantee presented here is due to using the more refined Subset Partition Cover problem along with some more efficient reductions.